coshinen/blog/pages/quotes.md

 > Raymond Fowler, The Thin Blue Line, Series 1 Episode 4, Rag Week:
 > * When I was at college I suffered from the curious delusion, that I was there to study.

+> Alan Turing, The imitation game:
+> * Sometimes it is the people no one imagines anything of who do the things that no one can imagine.

 > J.K.
 Rowling:
 > * Print will never die.
 There's no substitute for the feel of an actual book.